hishamk/statetrooper/README.md

 ## Installation

-To install State Trooper, use the following command:
+To install StateTrooper, use the following command:

 ```shell
 go get github.com/hishamk/statetrooper